msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 "...
 Right?"

+And here begins my long journey to fluency.

 ## Stage 1 - Got Apps bro? and Pimsleur [0 - 3 months]

 So about sometime in the middle of December, I started visiting the [reddit.com/r/learnjapanese](http://reddit.com/r/learnjapanese) subreddit like it was my religion.
 But I also saw the Instagram ads, the blog posts, the youtube videos, the paid advertisements.
 There were so many different ways and theories about how to learn Japanese.